WonShaw/public_res/privacy_poliicy_v1.md

 ## Third-Party Services
 This app does not rely on any third-party services to collect user data, nor do we share any information with third parties, as no information is collected.

+## External Web Content
+This app allows users to open external websites within the app.
+These websites are not associated with the app, and we do not share any user information with them.
+Please be aware that these external websites may independently collect data about you.
+We recommend reviewing the privacy policies of these websites to understand their data collection practices.

 ## Data Security
 Since this app does not collect any user data, there are no data storage or security concerns.
 We aim to provide a secure experience without involving data collection or storage.